Mridulsharma2028/GPA-Calculator/README.md

 * **Adaptive Theme:** Supports both High-Contrast Dark mode and a Clean Light mode.
 * **Micro-interactions:** Subtle hover animations and floating profile elements for a premium feel.

----

-**Next Step:** Would you like me to help you integrate a backend (like Firebase) to save this data permanently across different devices?